Polar Tours Logo 1200px full color svg

 What's included

-One night’s hotel accommodation with breakfast in Punta Arenas on day 1
+Two night’s hotel accommodation with breakfast in Punta Arenas (days 1 & 12)

-Charter flight from Punta Arenas to King George Island on day 2
+Return charter flight Punta Arenas to King George Island (days 2 & 12)

 On-board accommodation during voyage including daily cabin service